bobby-valenzuela/Bash-Scripting/README.md

 Otherwise you could call your script with `.myscript.sh` (assuming you've added the bash location in the shebang) or with the bash command directly with `bash myscript.sh`/`bash -e myscript.sh` or sh `myscript.sh`.
 Shebang can either be `/bin/bash` or `/usr/bin/env bash` (where supported) to determine Bash location automatically.

-Note: Of course, ending the file with ".sh" is optional.
+Note: Of course, ending the file with ".sh" is optional (and even uncommon in many prod environments).
+I mostly use it here for ease of coding in an IDE.